 If you’re a manufacturer or brand owner interested in developing a policy governing how your resale channel advertises and sells your products, you’ve probably been told that you need a MAP policy.
 But is that correct in your company’s specific case?
+You may also happen to hear about a Unilateral Pricing Policy.

 Minimum Advertised Price policy — “MAP” — has become a catchall term used to describe any type of reseller policy.
 But the truth is, there are several forms of pricing policies available to manufacturers and brands, and MAP might not be the right one for you.